BestTimesToVisit.com Logo

 cultural

-Witness Medellín's incredible resilience and artistic spirit in Comuna 13, once a no-go zone, now a canvas of vibrant graffiti and street art.
-Take a guided tour to understand the neighborhood's history, enjoy a mesmerizing street performance, and savor a refreshing 'raspao' (shaved ice) from a local vendor.
+Witness Medellín's incredible social and artistic resurgence in Comuna 13, once a no-go zone, now a canvas of colorful graffiti and vibrant street art.
+Take a guided tour to understand the history and hear the stories behind the art, and don't miss the outdoor escalators that offer a unique perspective of the neighborhood.
+The energy here is palpable, especially on weekend afternoons.

 Savor Bandeja Paisa at a Local 'Fonda'